poke1024/origami/README.md

 <dl>
   <dt>origami.batch.detect.binarize</dt>
   <dd>needs: images</dd>
-  <dd>⁂ Binarize all images in the given folder according to the specified arguments using Sauvola binarization.</dd>
+  <dd>⁂ Binarize all images in the given folder according to the specified arguments using Sauvola binarization.
+This is
+  used in the origami.batch.detect.contours batch to detect column overflow.</dd>
 </dl>

 <dl>